grafana/mimir/docs/sources/operators-guide/running-production-environment/planning-capacity.md

 When [internal]({{< relref "../architecture/components/ruler/index.md#internal" >}}) mode is used (default), rules evaluation is computationally equal to queries execution, so the querier resources recommendations apply to ruler too.

-On the other hand if configured in [remote]({{< relref "../architecture/components/ruler/index.md#internal" >}}) operational mode, most of the computational load will be shifted to query-frontend, query-scheduler, and querier components.
-So those should be scaled accordingly to deal with the extra workload.
+When [remote]({{< relref "../architecture/components/ruler/index.md#internal" >}}) operational mode is used, most of the computational load is shifted to query-frontend and querier components.
+So those should be scaled accordingly to deal both with queries and rules evaluation workload.

 ### Compactor